praveek/launch.en/help/getting-started/general-launch-configuration-and-settings/switch-environments-with-launch-command.md

 ![](/help/assets/switchenvironments-opendebugger1.png)

-Note that the currently implemented Launch property is shown on the Summary tab.
+Note that the currently implemented Launch property is shown on the [!UICONTROL Summary] tab.

 ![](/help/assets/switchenvironments-debuggeronweretail2.png)